lvillasen/RedPitaya-Hello-World/README.md

 # Usage

+Clone the repositiry

 Create a new project with Vivado (tested with Vivado v2019.1)

 see https://www.xilinx.com/support/download.html

-Add the vrilog and the xdc files provides according to the block design shown in the screenshot provided.
+Add the verilog (.v) and the constraints (.xdc) files from the repository according to the block design shown in the screenshot provided.

 Proceed to run Synthesis, Implementation and Bitstream Generation